 After an anxious few days of waiting, vets and Mohamed were relieved to find that Syam was one of the lucky ones.
 Every day, the damage lessoned and little by little, he regained full control of his facial muscles and was able to eat and drink on his own.
 Within time, he was able to blink normally and the swelling around his eye reduced.
 He was on the road to recovery and thanks to the SPANA team, he had weathered the worst without succumbing to dehydration or starvation or losing his sight.

 Mohamed was excited to bring his animal home and arrived early at the centre to see how his treasured horse was doing.
 The SPANA vets gave him advice on how to continue looking after Syam’s recovery, showing Mohamed what nutrient rich feed would help Syam to heal and advising him to avoid working Syam for more than three hours at a time.
+Find out about the very specific diet of horses, with our horse feeding guide: What do horses eat?

 Without our presence here, Syam’s condition would have quickly deteriorated and he might have suffered needless pain and distress before succumbing to dehydration.
 But with SPANA’s help, Syam’s future is bright.
 With a promise to bring Syam in for a check up in future, Mohamed and Syam headed home to recover in the peace and quiet of their farm.